miguemesen/miguemesen/README.md

 </br>
 </br>

-I'm 21 years old and I am passionate about learning new things.
+Hi there, my name is Miguel Mesén, I'm 21 years old and I am passionate about learning new things.
-Born and raised in the US and currently living in Costa Rica!
+Born and raised in the US and currently living in Costa Rica! 🇨🇷

 ## Skills and Experience
 * ☕️ Java / Maven